 If you are a work-study student, you are most likely eligible for food stamps.
 Follow this SNAP (Supplemental Nutrition Assistance Program) guide to learn more.

 Before you rush to buy your books from the bookstore, attend the first few lectures of the course to determine how essential the course's textbooks may be.
 Consider checking the GIC's free textbook library, finding e-books or free PDF's, or buying from a peer.
 Use SlugBooks to compare online prices for books that could be either rented or bought.

 *Please also consider donating your textbooks to the GIC after each semester*

 Using your Penn email to subscribe to websites such as UNiDAYS and Spotify can save you money on products from select stores and music subscriptions.
 You can also try Amazon Prime Student for free for six months.
-Consider also using your Penn ID the next time you go to the movie theater or a clothing store for a student discount.

 Need more discounts?
 Click here